5 Ways How To Re-Engage Customers With Email

 Those attitudes keep many stores’ sales small.

 When I was in the coffee business, a barista blew off a customer over a $4 cup of coffee.
 I had to show them that most of our patrons stopped in every weekday, making the average yearly value of that one lost customer about $1000.
-One poor experience cost us almost 10 times what the single purchase entailed.
+One poor experience cost us almost ten times what the single purchase entailed.

 It only makes sense then that those who’ve had a good customer experience with your store will be open to your marketing messages.

-Think millennials can’t be reached?
+Do you think millennials can’t be reached?

 Consider this: Millennials are obsessed with email.
 More than half of millennials ages 18 to 24 check their email while still in bed in the morning, and 43 percent of millennials ages 25 to 34 report doing the same.